Working with Teams to Develop New Products

 To make sure your team members are all on the same page, you need to have regular feedback sessions.
 This includes interacting with team members and providing them with a solution when they seem to be stuck.

 A good leader is one who can resolve the problems in a smooth and timely manner.
-Anyone can be a decision maker with regards to new product development.
-But putting things in perspective is what counts as a good quality of leader.
+Anyone can be a decision maker with regards to new product development but putting things in perspective is what counts as a good quality leader.
 Since you are developing a new product it is likely that your team members might be de-motivated with regards to the possibility of the product’s feasibility, but you need to stand by them and address their misconceptions.

 6. Smooth Production Deployment